 Advertisement

-Unfortunately, that’s exactly what would happen when the Bucs were forced to face off against the Dallas Cowboys in the opening round of the 2022 playoffs.
-Brady would throw the ball 66 total times that day, but nothing proved to be enough to close the gap.
+That’s exactly what happened when the Bucs were forced to face off against the Dallas Cowboys in the opening round of the 2022 playoffs.
+Brady threw the ball 66 times that day, but nothing proved to be enough to close the gap.

-Although even after Dallas found itself with a 31-6 lead, it still seemed as if there was a bit of magic left.
-Brady was able to connect with Cameron Brate on an eight-yard touchdown pass, and that was followed by a successful two-point conversion and onside kick.
+However, even after Dallas found itself with a 31-6 lead, it still seemed as if there was a bit of magic left in the game.
+Brady connected with Cameron Brate on an eight-yard touchdown pass, and that was followed by a successful two-point conversion and an onside kick.

 But that’s where the fun ended, as a sack from Micah Parsons on 2nd & 10 effectively brought an end to the contest.
 According to Wirfs, that particular moment in time will likely haunt him forever.